anargyri/lstm_han/README.md

 # Preprocessing & Initialization

 To generate the inputs to the network from the text data, a preprocessing tokenization step is required.
 Here we use the `Tokenizer` class from Keras which we fit on the most frequent words in the training data set and we also replace infrequent words with a single token.
 Thus each document can be represented as a vector of word indexes.
 A truncation / padding with zeros is then applied so that all vectors have equal length.
-Masking out these zeros can be toggled in the first layer of the network, which is an *embedding* layer (except CNTK which does not support masking yet).
+Masking out these zeros can be toggled in the first layer of the network, which is an *embedding* layer.

 The initialization of the embedding layer of each network can affect the accuracy of the model and the speed of convergence significantly.
 To compute an initial embedding, we use [word2vec](https://arxiv.org/pdf/1301.3781.pdf) with skip-grams, since it yields better results than the default random initialization.
 For a more detailed description of word embeddings and word2vec see, for example, this [tutorial](http://adventuresinmachinelearning.com/gensim-word2vec-tutorial/).